coj337/TheDNSer/Readme.md

 ﻿# TheDNSer
-TheDNS is a DNS brute forcing tool and is intended as a simple replacement for MassDNS.
+TheDNSer is a DNS brute forcing tool and is intended as a simple replacement for MassDNS.

 ## Features
-*Fast* DNS brute-forcing without any external dependencies.
+- *Fast* DNS brute-forcing without any external dependencies.
-Coming Soon: Validation and wildcard filtering
+- Coming Soon: Validation and wildcard filtering

 ## Performance
 DNS Brute-Forcing a list of 30,000 subdomains, the tool outperforms MassDNS based tools.